God's Bible School and College: Accreditation

-God's Bible School and College is authorized by the Department of Education of the State of Ohio to award associate and baccalaureate degrees and is regionally accredited with the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools.
+God's Bible School and College is authorized by the Department of Education of the State of Ohio to award associate and baccalaureate degrees and is accredited by the Higher Learning Commission.
 It is also accredited by the Commission on Accreditation of the Association for Biblical Higher Education (ABHE).

-The college is a member of the Greater Cincinnati Consortium of Colleges and Universities.
+Its education degrees are accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 Facilities

 God's Bible School and College has six major buildings.
 The Administration Building houses administrative offices, the Revivalist offices, faculty offices, and classrooms.
-The Deets-Miller Student Center houses a dining hall, student snack bar, Presidential Dining Room, a full-size recreation area, classrooms, and faculty offices.
+The Deets-Miller Student Center houses a dining hall, student snack bar and recreation room, Presidential Dining Room, a full-size gymnasium, classrooms, and faculty offices.
 The Knapp Memorial Building houses a chapel, a men's residence hall, and classrooms.
 The McNeill Music Hall houses faculty offices, classrooms, and practice rooms.
 The Revivalist Memorial Building houses a women's residence hall and the Aldersgate Christian Academy.
 The R.G.
 Flexon Memorial Library provides shelf space for 60,000 volumes, student study area, offices, and archives.

 Ministries

 The college operates a K-12 Christian school (Aldersgate Christian Academy) and publishes the God's Revivalist.

-The students of God's Bible School & College operate several inner-city ministries in downtown Cincinnati.
-They include the Main Street Chapel, Main Street Kid's Club, Laurel Homes Kid's Club, Mount Auburn Kid's Club, Teens of Power School, Teen Power, Teen Praise and Prayer Station.
-They also participate in local church, nursing home and jail ministries.
+The students and staff of God's Bible School & College operate several inner-city ministries in downtown Cincinnati.
+They include Main Street Chapel, the Hospital Singers, Laurel Homes Kid's Club, Teen Power, and Prayer Station.
+They also participate in local church and jail ministries.